TanushreeShaw/EmojifyMe/README.md

 EmojifyMe
 ===================================

-This App displays an Emoji according to your Facial Expressions.
+This App displays an Emoji according to your Facial Expressions :)